 SSAE 18 SOC 1 SOC 2 (formerly SSAE 16) Certified, HIPAA and HITECH Audited

-HIPAA Compliant Hosting by Atlantic.Net™ is SOC 1, SOC 2 certified, HIPAA and HITECH audited, designed to secure and protect critical data and records.
-Whether you're looking for a comprehensive managed hosting solution for your HIPAA servers or an unmanaged hosting service, you can rest assured that we are here to assist you with HIPAA compliance every step of the way.
-Backed by our 100% uptime guarantee, we assist our clients reduce exposure to the security and compliance challenges associated with hosting electronic health records.
+HIPAA Compliant Hosting by Atlantic.Net™ is SSAE 18, SOC 1, SOC 2 certified, HIPAA and HITECH audited, designed to secure and protect critical healthcare data and records.
+Our HIPAA Hosting Solutions have been audited by a qualified independent third party auditing firm, which demonstrates our commitment to providing the best IT security and top notch compliance solutions.
+Whether you're looking for a comprehensive managed hosting solution for your HIPAA servers or an unmanaged hosting service, we can assist you with all your HIPAA compliance hosting needs.
+Our high-performance HIPAA web, database and storage servers are available in both dedicated and cloud environments and backed by our 100% uptime guarantee.

 The core considerations of HIPAA for any companies working with electronic medical records are privacy and security.
 The HIPAA Privacy Rule and Security Rule are what you need to be concerned with if you are getting certified (unless you are a health insurance company or similarly provide healthcare plans), and they are the same HIPAA-Compliant hosting requirements you should consider in a web hosting company.

 Below is an 8-part checklist of HIPAA Compliant Hosting requirements.